-Out of few major concerns that are related to corporate websites is to provide a healthy way for its visitors to contact them.
-The best way that any company accomplishes this is by providing an interface to it’s leads (Visitors) i.e. a contact us page either on there website, social page, community page or else where.
-Now, issue comes from young designers/developers and some times by experienced ones that they often display company or company’s representative email open in public.
-Well, It is good technique if you ask me, i.e. to let the leads (visitors) directly contact the representative by displaying their email. we should know that its not always leads that surf the website.
+Out of the few major concerns that are related to corporate websites is to provide a healthy way for its visitors to contact them, The best way that any company accomplishes this is by providing an interface to its leads (Visitors), i.e. contact us page either on their website, social page, community page or elsewhere.
+Now, the issue comes from young designers/developers and some times by experienced ones that they often display company or company’s representative email open in public.
+Well, It is a useful technique if you ask me, i.e. to let the leads (visitors) directly contact the representative by displaying their email.
+We should know that it’s not always leading that surf the website.

-There is yet another community who lurks for opportunities to gain access to corporate networks i.e. spammers and potential hackers.
-Corporate organizations take many measures to avoid such attentions by spending a lot in firewall technologies.
-Being developers one way to avoid such attention is to develop meaningful contact forms which allows it’s visitors to directly contact the representative providing him enough information to contact the lead back.
-I call this DDA technique more about it in the later part of article.
+There is yet another community that lurks for opportunities to gain access to corporate networks i.e. spammers and potential hackers.
+Corporate organizations take many measures to avoid such attentions by spending a lot on firewall technologies.
+Being developers one way to avoid such attention is to develop meaningful contact forms that allow it’s visitors to directly contact the representative providing him with enough information to contact the lead back.
+I call this DDA technique more about it in the latter part of the article.

-Now, designing contact form is simple and easy task why should we care so much about them and why should we invest so much in them.
-Well, human beings if you ask me are more focused on telling there story.
-If we design the forms in a way which will allow the users to explain there problem as if they were communicating personally will not only help both parties i.e The lead and representative, but it will connect them both emotionally.
-DDA (Department Directed Approach) helps the corporation to design contact us page that will allow the leads to select particular department and let them explain there story and concerns.
+Now, designing a contact form is a simple and easy task why should we care so much about them and why should we invest so much in them.
+Well, human beings if you ask me are more focused on telling their story.
+If we design the forms in a way that will allow the users to explain their problem as if they were communicating personally will not only help both parties i.e The lead and representative, but it will connect them both emotionally.
+DDA (Department Directed Approach) helps the corporation to design contact us page that will allow the leads to select a particular department and let them explain there story and concerns.
 Later, allowing the leads to define a proper feedback medium for the representative to contact back is a more humanistic approach to design forms.
 Based on the above scenario we divide the approach into three major sections.

 - Whom the message is sent to.